 In this article we will review the different options available to you and give some suggestions of how you can add value to your home with stone pebbles.

-The smooth shiny stones you see in beautiful gardens are actually a by-product of years of natural erosion in exotic locales like China, Indonesia, Philippines and Vietnam.
+The shiny, smooth stones you see in beautiful gardens are actually a by-product of years of natural erosion in exotic places like China, Indonesia, Philippines and Vietnam.

 - Between stepping stones

 - Ground cover